keithalewis/math/uf.md

 portfolio at $t$ and $h$ is a given _haircut_.
 The term $\max\{V_t, 0\}$ is the _exposure_ of the portfolio holder.[^5] Holders are not exposed to counterparty risk if they owe money.
-The insurance industry has been using this formula to calculate premiums long before it showed up in the financial world.
+The insurance industry had been using this formula to calculate premiums long before it showed up in the financial world.
+The 1933 Glass-Steagal Act prohibited investment banks from participating in the insurance industry, but after the merger of Citicorp with Travelers the Gramm-Leach-Bliley Act allowed them into the party after 1999.

 It is common for swaps to have unwind provisions that will be exercised if the market moves against them.
 This is an example of a hedging strategy that can be applied to a portfolio to get a more accurate estimate of counterparty risk.
-The CVA haircut should not be applied to holdings that no longer belong to the portfolio.
+The CVA haircut should not be applied to a holding that no longer belong to the portfolio.

 DVA is just the CVA of the entity on the other side of the trades.
 The menagerie of XVA measures are attempts to incorporate special case hedging strategies or cash flows due to taxes or regulatory capital requirements.
 They can all be replaced by explicitly incorporating the appropriate trading strategy and cash flows involved when applying the CVA formula.

 ## Model Risk

 The two fundamental problems of risk management are that there is no clear definition of risk and it is impossible to manage something that is not clearly defined.
 The term _model risk_ is even more unclear &ndash;
 exactly what models are under consideration?

 One universal property is that when a new model is introduced there is